AMoazeni/Machine-Learning-Database-Prediction/README.md

 This article shows you the theory and code behind a popular Machine Learning technique called Artificial Neural Network (ANN) which is a common Deep Learning algorithm.

-You are provided with a Bank database with 10,000 customers.
+You are provided with a Bank database consisting of 10,000 customer data entries.
 Let's train a Machine Learning model to predict the likelihood of a customer leaving or staying with the business.
 This code is robust in architecture and can be modified to predict all sorts of customer behavior.